 It won't be a bad idea to disconnect all peripherals from the MacBook before you restart the system though.
 The reason for this is because sometimes, conflict arises in the macOS when certain peripherals are connected at the same time.

-The mouse should be the only component still attached if its MacBook; for a Mac, only the mouse and keyboard should be connected.
+The mouse should be the only component still attached if it's a MacBook; for a Mac, only the mouse and keyboard should be connected.

 There's nothing complex involved in shutting down any MacBook:

 The safe mode is a safe boot feature primarily intended for troubleshooting purposes.
 It makes it possible for you to scan the disk and ascertain if there are any file system issues.
-The safe boot also provides a platform that permits rectification of the said issues.
+The safe boot also provides a platform that permits the rectification of the said issues.

 Because safe boot was designed as a deterrent against Mac's software problems, you are advised to enter it if your MacBook suffers any software-related issues and not just a frozen screen.
 To do that, follow these steps:

 If you are not aware, your MacBook came with a very small amount of memory that ironically, plays a very large part in how well your system functions.
 The PRAM, or Parameter RAM, and the NVRAM, or Non-Volatile RAM, make up this tiny memory.

 The PRAM and NVRAM are tasked with storing particular settings that are necessary for any MacBook to run smoothly.
 Things like display resolution and sound volume make up these settings.

 Because they need to be perpetually active, even switching off your MacBook doesn't clear either PRAM or NVRAM.
 There are capacitors affixed to the motherboard which always keep them active and functional.